With many rental marketplaces moving to online forums and social media platforms, it’s easier than ever to find renters online.

-Sites like Realtor.com and Doorsteps are widely used as listing platforms for landlords looking to find tenants for their units.
+A site like Realtor.com is widely used as listing platform for landlords looking to find tenants for their units.
 Naturally, there are many more listings platforms you can research and post your listing on, but typically these sites will charge you a listing fee.
-However, Realotr.com and Doorsteps are free to use.
+However, Realotr.com is free to use.

-As a bonus, if you’re using RentRedi to manage your rentals, your available units are automatically syndicated to Realtor.com and Doorsteps!
+As a bonus, if you’re using RentRedi to manage your rentals, your available units are automatically syndicated to Realtor.com!